A Characterization of Universally Optimal Queueing Regimes: Universally Optimal Regimes

-According to the regime in \cref{ex:score-regime}, a customer who arrives at state $(\score_{1},\dots,\score_{\njobs})$ is placed at the back of the queue only if $\score_{\njobs}=\njobs-1$.
+According to the regime in \cref{ex:score-regime}, a customer who arrives in state $(\score_{1},\dots,\score_{\njobs})$ is placed in the last position only if $\score_{\njobs}=\njobs-1$.
 Such a state must be maximal.
-Indeed, assume by contradiction that we reached this state $\statex$ from a state with $m>\njobs$ customers without reneging.
-When the system has $m$ customers the score of the last customer is at least $m-1$, and arrivals and services that do not bring the system to an idle state can only increase the score of the last customer.
-Therefore the score of the last customer at state $\statex$ must be at least $m-1>\njobs-1$, a contradiction.
+Indeed, assume by contradiction that we reached this state $\statex$ from a state with $\njobsalt>\njobs$ customers without reneging.
+When the system has $\njobsalt$ customers the score of the last customer is at least $\njobsalt-1$, and arrivals and service completions of customers who are not last can only increase the score of the last customer.
+Therefore the score of the last customer in state $\statex$ must be at least $\njobsalt-1>\njobs-1$, a contradiction.
 Hence, by \cref{th:thetheorem}, the regime is universally optimal.

+\begin{remark} Although any universally optimal regime allows a planner to achieve social optimality in equilibrium without knowing the parameters of the model, customers must know them to play the equilibrium.
+This situation is typical in the implementation literature, where the planner knows less than the agents.
+We refer the reader to \citet{Mas:CUP1985,MasSjo:HSCW2002} for surveys on implementation. \end{remark}